 Since Spaniards love eggs and dairy foods, you will find that many desserts are made from fresh milk or cream.
-Fresh fruit is typical to see on the dessert menu and may be served with a soft cheese.
-Don’t forget an espresso shot.
-You’ll probably need it after the big lunch.
+Fresh fruit is typical to see on a dessert menu and may be served with a soft cheese.
+Also, do not forget an espresso shot.
+You will probably need it after the big lunch.

 The late-afternoon snack in Spain is called la merienda.
 It is necessary since there are typically five or six hours between lunch and dinner.
 La merienda is especially important to children, who always seem to have lots of energy to play soccer in the streets and other fun activities.

-La merienda can be anything from a piece of French-style bread with a piece of chocolate on top to bread with chorizo sausage, ham, or salami.
+Snacktime can be anything from a piece of French-style bread with a piece of chocolate on top or bread with chorizo sausage, ham, or salami.
 It is eaten around 4:30 or 5 p.m.
-Since dinner isn't served for at least another three or four hours, nobody worries that this snack will ruin their appetite.
+Dinner isn't served for at least another three or four hours.
+Nobody worries that this snack will ruin their appetite.

 Dinner (la cena) is a significantly lighter meal than lunch.
-It's generally eaten between 9 p.m. and midnight.
-The portions served at la cena are usually smaller, and plates are much simpler.
+It is generally eaten between 9 p.m. and midnight.
+The portions served at dinner are usually smaller, and plates are much simpler.

 A simple and quick dish, commonly eaten at dinner is arroz cubano, a mound of white rice, topped with tomato sauce and a fried egg.
 Green salad and a vegetable dish are standard at both lunch and dinner.
 A lighter dessert of fresh fruit or flan (Spanish vanilla custard) may also be eaten.

 Spaniards are night owls.
-The typical Spaniard does not get to bed until close to midnight.
-On the weekends, holidays, and during the summer months, it's not unusual for a Spanish family to turn in until 3 or 4 o’clock in the morning.
+The typical Spaniard does not get to bed until around midnight.
+On the weekends, holidays, and during the summer months, it is not unusual for a Spanish family to turn in after 3 a.m.
 So, after the late-night dinner, Spaniards continue their socializing in neighborhood cafés and taverns or go out to a nightclub or pub.

 The last stop on the way home from an evening of fun might be to a churreria or churro stand.
-Churros are fried pastries that look something like fried potatoes, though they have nothing to do with potatoes.
+Churros are fried pastries that are made out of fried dough.
 The closest thing that we have in the U.S. would be fritters or donuts.
-Fresh churros, bought from a street vendor or sidewalk café, served hot and sprinkled with sugar are delicious.
+Fresh churros, bought from a street vendor or sidewalk café, are served hot and sprinkled with sugar.